For most of the trip, you will be staying in a remote boutique lodge in the city of Turrialba. The rooms will be doubles with ensuite bathrooms.

 Laundry is available at the hotel for an additional fee.
 Ask your Trip Leader for details.

 We are staying in the jungle so expect to see lizards, frogs, or bugs.
-Costa Ricans prefer not to kill insects as they understand we are a visitor to their environment.
+Most Costa Ricans prefer not to kill insects as they understand we are a visitor in their environment, and bugs are part of life.

 Long sleeves and pants are a good idea at dusk to protect from mosquitos.
 Please opt for eco-friendly, non-aerosol insect repellents.